kierandriscoll/using-APIs/README.md

   data.frame()
 ```

-# API Documentation
-Every API will have a different set of endpoints, parameters and some operate slightly differently, so you need to read its documentation to understand how to use it.
-For example some API's accept conditional operators such as *= < > !=* but others only accept text versions, *eq lt gt ne*.

 # Issues
 Some API's return complex data structures, with nested values.
 You may need to add the *flatten* option when converting from JSON to resolve this.
 '''r
 jsonlite::fromJSON(result_json, flatten = TRUE)
 '''

+# API Documentation
+Every API will have a different set of endpoints, parameters and some operate slightly differently, so you need to read its documentation to understand how to use it.

 # Queries in a browser
-You can enter queries directly in your browser and see the JSON ouptut, but you will need to write the full request manaully.
+You can enter API queries directly in your browser and see the JSON ouptut, but you will need to write the full request manaully.
 A full query might look something like :
 `https://api.uktradeinfo.com/OTS?MonthId gt 201901 & CountryId eq 959`
 - This starts with the base URL and endpoint.
 - The query starts with a **?**
 - The parameters and conditions can then be specified with each one sepearted by **&**.
+Nb.
+Some API's accept conditional operators such as *= < > !=* but others only accept text versions, *eq lt gt ne*.